-- 1. Jack up the trailer hitch until there is clearance for the hitch ball to slide under, and raise the locking lever. - 2.
+- 1. Jack up the trailer hitch until there is clearance for the hitch ball to slide under, remove safety pin and raise the locking lever. - 2.
 Back the car straight back to the hitch.
 This can best be accomplished through the use of pre-arranged hand signals with the help of another person, but if you are hitching up by yourself we recommend the use of a hook-up view mirror. - 3.
-Lower the trailer hitch onto the hitch ball then close the locking lever.
-Note the height of the hitch ball.

-4. Now raise the trailer and car to the full height of the hitch jack and then attach the leveling bars.
+Lower the trailer hitch onto the hitch ball; then close the locking lever and insert safety pin.
+Note the height of the hitch ball. - 4.
+Now raise the trailer and car to the full height of the hitch jack and then attach the leveling bars.
 Lower the car and trailer and note the height of the hitch ball.
 The object is to adjust the tension on the load leveling bars so that the car and trailer are held up about 1" higher at the hitch ball than before the bars were attached.
-This will result in the best balance for towing and steering control as the weight equalizing hitch transmits the hitch weight of the trailer via the load leveling bars onto all four wheels of the car.
+This will result in the best balance for towing and steering control as the weight equalizing hitch transmits the hitch weight of the trailer via the load leveling bars

+Hitch Low - Load on front wheels too light.
+Need more tension on load equalizing bars, onto all four wheels of the car.
 A little practice with your rig will teach you how far to pull up the bar, and you may wish to mark the chain links that match your rig.
 Always choose level ground for checking correct hook-up.
 For further information see hitch manufacturers' literature.